Xaxis/entangled-black-hole-network/README.md

 $K = R_{\mu\nu\rho\sigma}\,R^{\mu\nu\rho\sigma}$

 divergent at that center, signaling a breakdown of the theory.
 Contemporary quantum-gravity programmes, however, modify the Schwarzschild or Kerr metric with Planck-suppressed corrections that **regularize the blow-up**.
-Loop-quantum-gravity (LQG) “polymerization,” higher-derivative effective field terms, and string-theoretic fuzzballs each yield finite curvature radii and dual-horizon structures :contentReference[oaicite:3]{index=3}.
+Loop-quantum-gravity (LQG) “polymerization,” higher-derivative effective field terms, and string-theoretic fuzzballs each yield finite curvature radii and dual-horizon structures.
 Phenomenologically, these modifications introduce gravitational echoes, quantum hair, or firewalls, but *not* infinities.

 ### 1.2 From entanglement to geometry